ojaashampiholi/Airport_Analysis_PySpark/README.md

 The data is open source and can be found on kaggle under the title [USA Airport Dataset](https://www.kaggle.com/flashgordon/usa-airport-dataset)

-This project uses the datset that is available at the link as of 31 March, 2021.
+This project uses the dataset that is available at the link as of 31 March, 2021.

 ## Installing and Initializing Spark